 [Translation of 4pp leaflet in Tibetan and Chinese, received via social media on August 21, 2017.
-Printed in colour with photograph of monastery on the front page and decorative edging on each page in Tibetan style.
+Printed in color with photograph of monastery on the front page and decorative edging on each page in Tibetan style.
 Apparently issued by Liu Chengming, Party Secretary of Kandze (Ch.: Ganzi) Prefecture, Sichuan province.
 No date.]

 A Simplified Program for the Separation of the Institute and Monastery at Larung Monastery Five Sciences Buddhist Institute